Hurrem Sultan Hamam:

 Duration: 40-50 minutes

-In Turkish culture, a hamam is not just a place for hygiene procedures, but also:
+In Turkish culture, hammam is not just a place for hygiene, but also: A Center of Social Life

 Deep relaxation